robvdw/Digital-Humans/README.md

 ***********

-# LESSON FOUR: Machine Learing
+# LESSON FOUR: Machine Learning
-## Learn How to train neural networks with your own Data
+## Learn How to Train Neural Networks With Your Own Data